Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 ## Key concepts

-- The **Secrets client** is the primary interface to interact with the API methods related to secrets in the Azure Key Vault API from a JavaScript application.
+- The **Secret client** is the primary interface to interact with the API methods related to secrets in the Azure Key Vault API from a JavaScript application.
   Once initialized, it provides a basic set of methods that can be used to create, read, update and delete secrets.